No scoring allowed: Champaign Academy pushes past Downers Grove Marquette Manor Baptist 4-0

 No scoring allowed.
-That was the mantra Champaign Academy followed in snuffing Downers Grove Marquette Manor Baptist's offense 4-0 in Illinois boys soccer action on September 13.
+That was the mantra Champaign Academy followed in snuffing Downers Grove Marquette Manor Baptist's offense 4-0 in an Illinois boys soccer matchup.

+In recent action on September 13, Champaign Academy faced off against Downers Grove Marquette Manor Baptist and Champaign Academy took on Downers Grove Marquette Manor Baptist on September 13 at Downers Grove Marquette Manor Baptist Academy.
+Click here for a recap

 You're reading a news brief powered by ScoreStream, a world leader in fan-driven sports results and conversation.
 Help us collect and deliver more game results from your favorite teams and players by downloading the ScoreStream app.
 Nearly a million users nationwide share team scores and player performance stats with this convenient free app.